 *All of the powdered spices listed can be replaced with 2 tsp of the Ayurvedic Breakfast Spices.

 **If you do not have a very efficient blender, it may be best to use a nut butter option to avoid a chunky texture.

 Soaking instructions for the night before:

 1. Soak the chia seeds in 1 cup of water and mix thoroughly.

-2. Add the pitted dates to the same mixture (omit this step for Kapha types).
+2. Add the pitted dates to the same mixture.

 3. Place the walnuts in a separate bowl and add water until completely covered.